 This study presents an integrated model regarding residents' intention to participate in EL.
 The model assumes that the intention is influenced by TPB factors, perceived benefits, and costs, and we also examine the impact of residents' personal attributes to moderate the hypothetical relationships.
-The findings indicate that perceived benefits and costs have a significant positive or negative impact on behavioral intention, while attitudes, perceived behavioral control, and subjective norm partially explain these effects.
+The findings indicate that perceived benefits and costs have a significant positive or negative impact on behavioral intention, while attitudes, perceived behavioral control, and subjective norms partially explain these effects.
 Furthermore, we also found differences among individuals with and without past behavior, males and females, as well as those aged below 40 and above 41.

-The results of model of Figure 3B are consistent with the TPB.
-Among the three factors of TPB, attitude is a strong predictor of behavioral intention, which aligns with previous findings^[28].
+The results of the model in Figure 3B are consistent with the TPB.
+Among the three factors of TPB, attitude is a strong predictor of behavioral intention, which aligns with previous findings[28].
 This means that residents with a more positive attitude towards EL are more likely to participate in EL.
-However, compared to model of Figure 3A, the influence of perceived benefits and costs on behavioral intention cannot be fully explained by attitudes, and the impact of perceived benefits and costs is stronger than attitudes.
-This indicates that perceived benefits and costs not only indirectly affect behavioral intention through attitudes, but also have direct positive or negative effects on behavioral intention.
+However, compared to the model in Figure 3A, the influence of perceived benefits and costs on behavioral intention cannot be fully explained by attitudes, and the impact of perceived benefits and costs is stronger than attitudes.
+This indicates that perceived benefits and costs not only indirectly affect behavioral intention through attitudes but also have direct positive or negative effects on behavioral intention.
 The perception of EL by residents can serve as an influential factor in explaining and predicting residents' behavior and attitudes, thus playing a crucial role in influencing residents' participation.
-In addition, the effect of subjective norm on behavioral intention is slightly less than perceived behavioral control.
+In addition, the effect of subjective norms on behavioral intention is slightly less than that of perceived behavioral control.
 The results of perceived behavioral control indicate that green infrastructure and accessibility can effectively promote social interaction.
-Research suggests that green infrastructure attracts more foot traffic, while community gardens within a five-minute living circle have increased resident participation^[48].
-The impact of subjective norm on residents' behavioral intention is mostly reflected through community stuff, consistent with previous research findings: Local authorities can change people's beliefs about subjective norm by adjusting policies, thus promoting participation in gardening behavior^[58].
+Research suggests that green infrastructure attracts more foot traffic, while community gardens within a five-minute living circle have increased resident participation[48].
+The impact of subjective norms on residents' behavioral intentions is mostly reflected in community stuff, consistent with previous research findings: local authorities can change people's beliefs about subjective norms by adjusting policies, thus promoting participation in gardening behavior[58].
 These findings support the effectiveness of extending the TPB model for predictive purposes.

 The multi-group analysis results among past behavior groups, gender groups, and age groups have further implications.
 The impact of attitudes and perceived benefits on behavioral intention, as well as the influence of perceived benefits on attitudes, is only positively significant in individuals without past behavior.
-This suggests that individuals without past behavior are more likely to perceive the benefits of EL for human well-being and develop a more positive attitudes and cognition towards EL, resulting in higher motivation.
+This suggests that individuals without past behavior are more likely to perceive the benefits of EL for human well-being and develop more positive attitudes and cognitions towards EL, resulting in higher motivation.
 The impact of perceived costs on attitudes and the influence of perceived benefits on behavioral intention are significantly negative or positive only among women.
 This suggests that women are more susceptible to the influence of perception, which in turn affects their behavior and practices.
-Individuals under 40 concerned the perception of benefits when shaping their behavioral intention more than those over the age of 41.
-The influence of attitudes and perceived behavioral control on behavioral intention, as well as the impact of perceived benefits on attitudes, are only significantly positive among the participants over 41.
+Individuals under 40 are more concerned with the perception of benefits when shaping their behavioral intention, as well as the impact of perceived benefits on attitudes, are only significantly positive among the participants over 41.
 The older population, due to differences in motivation, is more concerned with the difficulty of performing actions such as planting and gardening.
-At the same time, they are more concerned about perception of benefits, which leads to a more positive attitudes and a greater intention to act.
+At the same time, they are more concerned about their perception of benefits, which leads to more positive attitudes and a greater intention to act.